A snapshot overview of schools in Hong Kong that are considered (although not necessarily chosen) by English-speaking expat parents.

 Adapted curriculum/ IGCSE; ages 3-16; co-ed; day; independent; privately owned; 780 students

 International kindergarten and school, established in 1983, in the New Territories.
 Accredited by the Council of International Schools (CIS).

 Japanese International School

-The small international section opened in 1997 and is now on a separate campus in Tai Po.
+Opened in 1997, the school has a Japanese and a small international section, now on a separate campus in Tai Po.
 Licensed to offer the IB Primary Years Programme since 2007.